isomerpages/pris-test/_visit-matters/Other Visit Matters/Compassionate Leave Application .md

 third_nav_title: Other Visit Matters
 ---
 Compassionate leave allows an inmate to:
-* Visit a family member* who is seriously ill** either at home or in the hospital or at any other place in Singapore
+* Visit a family member* who is dangerously ill** either at home or in the hospital or at any other place in Singapore
 * Pay last respects to a deceased family member

 * *Family member shall be confined to a family line of descent which includes great-grandparents and grandparents (both paternal and maternal), parents, siblings (including step-siblings), spouse, children (including step-children), grandchildren and great-grandchildren. *